 Lump charcoal is preferred because the charred pieces of wood burn hotter and cleaner than briquettes, uniform black pillows made from carbonized wood and a starchy binder.
 If you do buy briquettes, avoid the self-lighting ones, which are laden with chemicals.
 Buy pure, resin-free, bark-free wood chips.
 Choose your wood chips based on the origin of the ingredient you are smoking.
 For this turkey, we recommend apple, but hickory or any wood will do.

 Keep in mind that you’ll need to start this recipe the night before by brining the turkey, then smoke the bird the next day.
+While you let it brine, throw together the rest of your feast, like our Apple Stuffing that takes about 40 minutes to prepare.

 To smoke the bird: